The Key to Employee Comfort: Choice!

 This is the third post in a six-part series on the power of choice in your arc-rated flame resistant (FR) clothing and Personal Protective Equipment (PPE) programs.
 This post focuses on comfort and why it’s one of the top reasons cited by safety managers for moving to a managed choice program.
 Stay tuned for additional posts in this series on increased access to innovations, increases morale, and cost reduction through a choice program.

 Comfort is usually top of mind when deciding what to wear.
 There are many factors that contribute to comfort including a physical element – how the garment fits and feels – and an emotional element – how you feel when you wear the garment.
 Both are extremely subjective, differing from person to person, day to day.
+Watch our video below and read on to learn why choice leads to comfort:

 What is physically comfortable to you may not be for someone else.
 Next time you’re in a room of 10 or more people, take note of what everyone is wearing.
 You almost always find people in both short sleeves and long sleeves; natural fibers, synthetic fibers, and blends; knit pullovers and woven button ups; one, two, or three layers; and lighter and heavier fabrics, even though everyone is exposed to the same temperature and humidity across the room.